n1kk/contrast-color/README.md

 ### # `counterColor(targetColor, options?) => string`

-Get a most contrasting color for a given background (black or white).
+Get a most contrasting color for a given one.
+Defaults are black and white.

 - `targetColor`: [supported color value](#colorvalue)
 - `options`: optional object that allows you to configure: